 Wilt coached the defensive line during the 2009 season at Virginia.
-He oversaw the development of All-Atlantic Coast Conference selection Nate Collins, who is currently a member of the Chicago Bears in prior to the start of the 2010 NFL season.
+He oversaw the development of All-Atlantic Coast Conference selection Nate Collins, who signed with the Chicago Bears in prior to the start of the 2010 NFL season.

 From 2006 through 2008, Wilt served as the defensive line coach and special teams coordinator at Liberty.
 During his tenure, the Flames won two Big South Conference titles and he coached five student-athletes who received All-America recognition.

 Before arriving at Liberty, Wilt spent two seasons as a graduate assistant at Virginia (2004-05) and three seasons as a defensive line coach and special teams coordinator at Central Connecticut State (2001-03).